-Under Alternative D, the potential for domestic sheep grazing to have direct and indirect impacts to eligible, potentially eligible, and listed sites would decrease compared to both the Proposed Action and No Action.
-There would be 52 percent fewer acres authorized for grazing than under Alternative A and B, and the APE would include 67 (57 percent) fewer documented sites.
+Under Alternative D, the potential for domestic sheep grazing to have direct and indirect impacts to eligible, potentially eligible, and listed sites would decrease compared to Alternatives A, B and C. There would be 52 percent fewer acres authorized for grazing than under Alternative A and B, and the APE would include 67 (57 percent) fewer documented sites.
 Alternative D would also use the same additional measures as Alternative A to protect historic structures and grazing management practices.
 This would further benefit cultural resources compared to the No Action.